 Bi-fold doors can also be installed internally, as the low threshold of the design can create a seamless transition from one room to another.’

 Ways to add space without having to extend out

-If you decide an extension is not for you, there are still other ways to add the space you need:
+If you decide an extension is not for you, or that now you know how to extend a house, it's not for you, there are still other ways to add the space you need:

 - From remodelling the layout to loft conversion, we show you how to add value to your home by working with what you've got.

 - If a joined extension is out of the question, you might want to add a detached extension in the form of an annexe or a garden outbuilding.